GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 OOP-style calls
 ---------------

-There are no methods or function members of structs in daScript.
+There are no methods or function members of structs in Daslang.
 However, code can be easily written "OOP style" by using the right pipe operator ``|>``::

     struct Foo